 Writing prompt: Let it go.
 Explore the traumatic experiences in your life and tie it with other hidden trauma.
 Link it to the future to find out who you'll wish to be or like to be.
 Write about major conflicts or stressors, if you don't have a single trauma.
 Keep this for yourself and don't share with others.
 No need to worry about how you wrote it.

 Time's Up: Your Results

 Reflect on what you’ve written and notice in your life.
 How you feel and believed it to me.
 Perhaps you'll share it.
 Be compassionate and give yourself time.
 Store it, tear it or shred it, if you're worried about privacy.
 You may want to keep it and come back to it later, if you’re concerned that someone may read what you wrote.

 Post-script: Local Conference Update

-A year ago, I’ve attended my first local half-day conference.
+Two years ago, I’ve attended my first local half-day conference.
 I’ve found out, that since the person in charge who retired last year, no one had taken her place.
-But I did find out, that instead of twice a year, it’ll be held every fall for the full day conference in a new location.
-In the meantime, I’ll continue to share what I’ve learned last fall with my post-conference hubs this spring and summer.
+But I did find out, that instead of twice a year, it’ll would be held every fall for the full day conference in a new location.
+In the meantime, I’ll continue to share what I’ve learned with my post-conference hubs this spring and summer.